 Slice cake with a thin, sharp knife dipped in water.
 Dollop each slice with whipped topping, dust with cinnamon, and sprinkle with candied ginger.

-The graham crackers in your cupboard may be vegan.
+The graham crackers in your cupboard may not be vegan.
 Nabisco Grahams Original and Keebler Cinnamon Grahams both are.
 Honey and dairy products, like milk, whey, or butter, are usually the culprits in nonvegan grahams, so check the ingredient list.

 If you want a taller cheesecake--this one will be about 1 inch thick, more like a tart--use a smaller springform.